IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 2\.
 Create the required resources.

 a.
-Run the following command on machine where you have access to your cluster and can use `kubectl`.
+Run the following command on a machine where you have access to your cluster and can use `kubectl`.

 ```bash
 export my_docker_registry=<SAME REGISTRY AS BEFORE>